Dates and Prices

 $595 CDN includes 4 days of instruction, books and use of safety and snow study equipment.
 An AST 2 certificate will be issued on successful completion.*

-*To be eligible for the AST 2 certificate participants must first have taken the AST 1 course through a CAC recognized provider.
+*To be eligible for the AST 2 certificate participants must first have taken the AST 1 course through an Avalanche Canada recognized provider.
 Yamnuska offers the AST 1 course on most weekends throughout the winter months.
 Please contact our office if you have any questions.

 Trip Cancellation Insurance is available through the Simpson Group.